Adult Only Holidays Port Douglas - Things To Do For Adults

 Hemingway's Micro Brewery, Reef Marina

 Hemingway’s is the newest edition in the great range of offerings in Port Douglas.
-Based at the Reef Marina, this re-built and refurbished microbrewery offers everything for the discerning drinker and eater.
+Based at the Crytalbrook Superyacht Marina, this re-built and refurbished microbrewery offers everything for the discerning drinker and eater.

 Situated in one of the most scenic positions in Port Douglas overlooking the shining gleam of white boats and yachts bobbing in the Marina, this is the only microbrewery in Far North Queensland and judging by its popularity – might not be the last!